-You have up to 180 days after incurring the parking expense, but no later than 90 days (March 31) after the close of the Plan Year on December 31 to file a claim.
-If you don't remain a participant in the plan, any money remaining in your account will be forfeited under IRS rules.
+You have up to 180 days after incurring the parking expense, to file a claim.
+If you terminate employment, any money remaining in your account will be forfeited under IRS rules.
 You will be notified in writing if any request for reimbursement is denied.
 If your claim is denied in whole or in part, YSA will notify you in writing within 90 days of the date they received your claim.

-If you purchase your transit pass or parking voucher directly on www.benefitssupportcenter.com, you do not need to file a claim.
+If you purchase your transit pass or parking voucher directly from Edenred via www.benefitssupportcenter.com, you do not need to file a claim.
 Your account is automatically debited for the cost.